Harley Rustad

 Harley Rustad is a Canadian journalist, magazine editor, and author of Lost in the Valley of Death: A Story of Obsession and Danger in the Himalayas and Big Lonely Doug: The Story of One of Canada’s Last Great Trees.

 Early life

 Rustad was born on Salt Spring Island, British Columbia, Canada, where he spent the first few months of his life in a tent while his parents built their home.
 He lives in Toronto, Ontario.

 Journalism career

 Rustad has been an editor and writer at The Walrus, a Canadian general interest magazine, since 2014.
 His writing has appeared in publications including Outside, The Walrus, The Globe and Mail, Geographical, The Guardian, and CNN.
 He is a faculty editor at the Banff Centre for Arts and Creativity’s Mountain and Wilderness Writing Residency.
+He was awarded Editor Grand Prix at the 2024 National Magazine Awards: "Harley Rustad’s commitment to tackling in-depth investigations and features stands out.
+Rustad's contributions to The Walrus have reinforced its position as one of Canada's leading homes for thoughtful, impactful journalism."

 Big Lonely Doug

 His first book, Big Lonely Doug: The Story of One of Canada’s Last Great Trees, a nonfiction book published in 2018 is about the second-largest Douglas fir in Canada that was a saved by a logger who wrapped green LEAVE TREE ribbon around its trunk, and the fight to protect old-growth forests in British Columbia.
 The tree, Big Lonely Doug, is growing in the middle of a clear cut near Port Renfrew, British Columbia.
 The book started as a magazine article in The Walrus.
 The book was nominated for the 2018 Shaughnessy Cohen Prize for Political Writing, the 2019 Roderick Haig-Brown Regional Prize, and the 2018 Banff Mountain Book Competition.